nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.listvoices"></a>
 ## *listvoices <sup>method</sup>*

-(Resident app method) This will list the available voices for the mentioned language.
+(For Resident App) This will list the available voices for the mentioned language.

 ### Parameters